robtymitch/Creative_Aging/README.md

 <br>
 Instructions for setting up this project:

-    To configure the database access for phpmyadmin, change the values of DB_SETTINGS inside the DataLoader.php file to whatever your local server is.
+    To configure the database access for phpmyadmin, change the value of DB_SETTINGS inside the DataLoader.php file to whatever your local server is.
 File path: main/_classes/DataLoader.php